-QUANTiC™ incremental encoder system with RKLC40-S linear scale
+QUANTiC™ incremental encoder system with RKLC40-S linear and partial arc scale

 - Operating rideheight tolerance ±0.3 mm

 - Readhead size: 35 x 13.5 x 10 mm

 - Speed up to 24 m/s

 - Narrow 6 mm wide scale suitable for space limited applications